 When you create an ad and post-click landing page that maintain message match, you reassure the user that the page they’ve come to is the one the ad CTA button promised to bring them to.

 The SEMrush display ad and post-click landing page maintain message match, the ad copy talks about collecting keywords for your SEO or PPC campaigns and the post-click landing page follows through with the same message:

-In addition to message match, maintaining a conversion ratio of 1:1 is also very important for an optimized post-click experience.
+In addition to message match, maintaining a conversion ratio of 1:1 is also very important for an optimized post-click landing page.

 1:1 conversion ratio